Invariant embeddings of unimodular random planar graphs: Introduction

 The original definition of unimodularity, equivalent to the previous one, is the following.
 Consider an arbitrary Borel function $f:\mathcalGG\to\R^+_0$.
 Then it has to satisfy the following equation

-Here we do not distinguish between $(G,o)$ as a rooted graph and as a representative of its equivalent class in $\mathcalGG$.
+Here we do not distinguish between $(G,x)$ as a rooted graph and as a representative of its equivalence class in $\mathcalGG$.
 This is standard in the literature and will not cause ambiguity.
 Equation \eqref{eqMTP} is usually referred to as the ``Mass Transport Principle" (MTP).
-This equivalent of unimodularity naturally extends to decorated rooted graphs, one just has to consider Borel functions $f$ from the suitable space.
+This equivalent definition of unimodularity naturally extends to decorated rooted graphs, one just has to consider Borel functions $f$ from the suitable space.

+Let $M$ be some homogeneous metric space with some point $0$ fixed; for our purpose we can just assume that it is a Euclidean or hyperbolic space.
+Let $\Isom (M)$ be the group of isometries of $M$.
+For a graph $G$, an {\it embedding} $\iota$ of $G$ into a Euclidean or hyperbolic space $M$ is a map from $V(G)\cup E(G)$ that maps injectively every point in $V(G)$ to a point of $M$, and every edge $\{x,y\}$ to (the image of) a simple curve in $M$ between $\iota (x)$ and $\iota (y)$, in a way that two such images can intersect only in endpoints that they share.
+The embeddings that we consider are locally finite, hence $M\setminus \iota(V(G)\cup E(G))$ is open.
+The connected components of $M\setminus \iota (V(G)\cup E(G))$ are called {\it faces}.

-Let $(G,o)$ be some unimodular random graph.
+Let $(\G,o)$ be some unimodular random graph.
 For almost every $G$, let $\iota_G=\iota$ be some embedding of $G$ into $M$.
-For every $v\in V(G)$, let $w_1(v),w_2(v),\ldots$ be a (possibly random), measurable listing of the vertices of $G$ such that the distribution of $G$ with every vertex $v$ labelled by $w_1(v),w_2(v),\ldots$ does not change if we apply some graph automorphism to $G$.
-(So the list could be a deterministic function of the rooted graph $(G,o)$, with ties being broken uniformly at random between vertices on the same orbit of some rooted isomorphism.)
-Decorate $v$ with the list $\dist (\iota(v),\iota(w_1)),\dist (\iota(v),\iota(w_2))\ldots$.
-This decoration is the same for any $\iota'=\gamma\circ\iota$, $\gamma\in \Isom (M)$.
-On the other hand, this decoration of $V(G)$ defines the image set of $V(G)$ uniquely, up to $\Isom (M)$.
-The embedded edges can be encoded in a similar fashion.
+For every $v,w\in V(G)$, assign the label $\dist (\iota(v),\iota(w))$.
+(In the literature it is more standard to assign labels to the vertices or edges, but assigning them to pairs of vertices is also a possibility, which is essentially equivalent to the other notion; see \cite{BHK}.)
+The embedded edges can also be encoded, as a label on each edge, coming from a suitable mark space in the space of continuous curves from $[0,1]$ to $M$ up to orientation-preserving isometries of $M$.
 From this labelling, one can reconstruct $\iota$ up to $\Isom (M)$.
-We say that $\iota$ is a {\it unimodular embedding} of $G$ to $M$, if the labelling is a unimodular decoration of $G$.
+We say that $\iota$ is a {\it unimodular embedding} of $\G$ to $M$, if the labelling is a unimodular decoration of $\G$.
 We emphasize again that a $\iota$ and any $\iota'=\gamma\circ\iota$ ($\gamma\in \Isom (M)$) give rise to the same unimodular embedding.
-A unimodular embedding tells the location of all embedded edges and vertices from the viewpoint of the root vertex.